-When the American Kidney Fund (AKF) launched the ACT on Anemia campaign last year, our goal was to increase awareness of the connection between chronic kidney disease (CKD) and anemia.
+When the American Kidney Fund (AKF) launched the ACT on Anemia campaign in 2016, our goal was to increase awareness of the connection between kidney disease and anemia.

 Because the kidneys help regulate the production of red blood cells, anemia is a common side effect of kidney disease.
-In fact, anemia can be an early warning sign of CKD, and it often gets worse as CKD gets worse.
+In fact, anemia can be an early warning sign of kidney disease, and it often gets worse as kidney disease gets worse.

-But neither anemia nor CKD is well understood.
+But neither anemia nor kidney disease is well understood.
 A quiz on our website helps people find out their risk for anemia and how to identify symptoms of anemia.